palantir/atlasdb/docs/source/configuration/external_timelock_service_configs/timelock_client_config.rst

            library.

     *    - auth-token
          - The value of the Authorization header of the requests sent to the Timelock Server.
-This can be used on server side to authorize the requests per namespace basis.
+This can be used on the server side to authorize requests on a per-namespace basis.

 .. _semantics-for-live-reloading: